RongYu98/Play-Visualizer/README.md

 __Change Log:__

+6/7/16:
+- Fixed bugs with selection speed and color -IG

 6/6/16:
 - Can select a player and change its speed -IG
 - When switching between fields, positions no longer change -RY